thulani196/auto-complete/README.md

 2. Go to the root of the project and run `yarn install`
 2. Run: `yarn start` to start the project.

+- You can find the deployed [Demo of this app here](https://auto-complete-rouge.vercel.app/)

 It will run the application in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.